 But if you arrive a little late to Japan, you can go to the Japanese alps where Toyama, Nagano and Niigata also have some good spots.
 And don’t forget the famous tree in Mihara Park (Fukushima) which is over 1,000 years old.

-These are just some of the many places in Japan where you can see cherry blossoms, but don’t forget that hanami festivals aren’t only about these specific tress.
-The Tonami Tulip Park in Toyama and the Ashikaga Flower Park in Tochigi put forward amazing flower beauty not related to cherry blossom.
+These are just some of the many places in Japan where you can see cherry blossoms, but don’t forget that hanami festivals aren’t only about these specific trees.
+The Tonami Tulip Park in Toyama and the Ashikaga Flower Park in Tochigi (exclusive spring tour available at Klook) put forward amazing flower beauty not related to cherry blossom.

 Cherry Blossom vs Plum Blossom vs Peach Flower